Click here to listen to a reading of this blog:

 Whenever you have any tests done by the doctor, endocrinologist or another medical practitioner, always always always get the results printed out.
 You should be keeping a record of your medical history and notes at home so you can refer back to them whenever you need, and so you can see the full picture of your thyroid health.

-Not just thyroid tests, but vitamin level tests, examinations and any others are good to keep a record of when exploring/maintaining your overall thyroid health.
+Not just thyroid tests, but vitamin level tests, examinations and any others are good to keep a record of when exploring or maintaining your overall health.
 Many thyroid patients benefit from being more involved in their thyroid care and treatment.

-However, sometimes a problem can arise when patients feel too intimidated to ask, because of unhelpful receptionists or doctors who imply that you can’t have copies of your test results.
+However, sometimes a problem can arise when patients feel too intimidated to ask for copies because of unhelpful receptionists or doctors who imply that you can’t have copies of your test results.

 However, the NHS Constitution contains a right for patients to access their health records, which is covered by the Data Protection Act 1998 and General Data Protection Act (GDPR).